 Interest on your loan will be charged at inflation (based on the RPI) plus 3% while you are studying, and up until the April after you leave university.

 From the April after you leave university, if you are earning below £21,000 then interest will be applied at the rate of inflation (RPI) only.

 Graduates earning between £21,000 and £41,000 will be charged interest on a sliding scale up to a maximum of inflation plus 3%.

 Graduates earning above £41,000 will be charged interest at the full rate of inflation plus 3%.

-No, students who have started their course before 2012 will not be affected by these changes provided that they remain a registered student of the University of Leeds and do not change their mode of study (eg from part-time to full-time and vice versa).
+No, students who started their course before 2012 will not be affected by these changes provided that they remain a registered student of the University of Leeds and do not change their mode of study (eg from part-time to full-time and vice versa).

 Please note that part-time students are not eligible for maintenance loans or grants.

-No, these changes only affect students from the UK and European Union.
-Fees and financial support arrangements for international students are decided by universities.
-See the International students section of this website for further details of fees and finance for international students.
+No, these changes only affect students from the UK and EU.
+See our international students section for further details of fees and finance for international students.

 firstname.lastname@example.org 0113 343 2336